 Technical design

 The system uses Retrieval-Augmented Generation (RAG) with a Large Language Model (LLM) via Microsoft Azure.
 Based on a location and a user query, the system searches the legal texts of the local Environment Plan.
-The AI analyses the relevant passages and generates a summary that directly answers the query, including references to the source articles.
+The AI analyses the relevant passages and produces a summary that directly answers the query, including references to the source articles.

 External provider